hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/261_026_dharmapala.md

 (England) the other day.
 He delivered an address on the ethics of Buddhism at Plymouth.
 It was very sympathetic and scholarly.
 He made inquiries about you and your paper.
 Hope, your noble work will succeed.
-You are a worthy servant of Him who came Bahujana Hitâya Bahujana Sukhâya (for the good of the many, for the happiness of the many).
+You are a worthy servant of Him who came Bahujana Hitāya Bahujana Sukhāya (for the good of the many, for the happiness of the many).

 . . .
 The Christianity that is preached in India is quite different from what one sees here; you will be astonished to hear, Dharmapala, that I